ATA 30 | Adventure Travel Planner

 7. How to pay for it?

-• THEN try to ‘cash flow’ it and pay the different expenses as they come up.
-This will help you build up your Travel Bucket to increasingly high levels so you can afford some of the coolest (and expensive) adventures without going into debt.
+THEN, to reaaly accelerate building your travel bucket, as often as you can, try to ‘cash flow’ it and pay the different expenses as they come up rather than withdrawing from your savings bucket.
+This will help you build up your Travel Bucket to increasingly high levels so you can afford some of the coolest (and more expensive) adventures without going into debt.

-• With adventure travel, you usually have to check a bag regardless.
-Hiking sticks and mini knives are ‘weapons’, unfortunately, so must travel as checked luggage on planes.
+With adventure travel, you usually have to check a bag regardless.
+Hiking sticks and mini knives are ‘weapons’, unfortunately, so they have to travel as checked luggage on planes.

-• Most transfer companies require that your luggage weigh less than 20 kg (keep it under 40-50 pounds).
+Most companies require that your luggage weigh less than 20 kg (keep it under 40-50 pounds).
+If you are on a supported trek or long walk, you are likely limited to under 30 pounds/14 kg.
 You can do this: you DON’T need that much stuff!!!
-You can get my fine-tuned Packing List by clicking the box below:
+You can get my fine-tuned Packing Lists and all Travel Planners and Checklist by clicking the box below.

 9. Training